Fuerte de la Concepcion y del Triunfo: Patronage

 During or after the fort's construction, the image of the Nuestra Señora dela Inmaculada Concepción y del Triunfo de la Cruz de Migpangi arrived at Misamis.
 Father Ducos then placed the fort under her patronage and enshrined the image in a chapel inside the walls.
 Outside the fort's southern wall is a bas relief of the Virgin, which is facing the bay.

-The wooden image was kept in the fort until sometime between 1875 and 1884 when it was transferred to the nearby parish church (now the Metropolitan Cathedral of the Immaculate Conception Ozamiz) by fray Jorge Carcabilla, the Spanish priest that was assigned in Misamis at the time, as both the chapel and the image was not properly taken care of.
+The wooden image was kept in the fort until sometime between 1875 and 1884 when it was transferred to the nearby parish church (now the Metropolitan Cathedral of the Immaculate Conception) by fray Jorge Carcabilla, the Spanish priest that was assigned in Misamis at the time, as both the chapel and the image were not properly taken care of.

 Sometime in the late 1950s, a mad person hacked the two century old bas relief to pieces using a bolo.
 A devotee set up a plaster replica of the image on its stead, and is still being venerated today.

 World War II

-During World War II, Wendell Fertig established the command headquarters of the growing guerrilla resistance to the Japanese occupation of Mindanao in the Spanish fort in the city on October 1942 during the Japanese occupation in Misamis.
+During World War II, Wendell Fertig established the command headquarters of the growing guerrilla resistance to the Japanese occupation of Mindanao in the Spanish fort in the town in October 1942 during the Japanese occupation in Misamis.
 However, his headquarters was abandoned on June 26, 1943, in the face of a large Japanese attack.
 The fort was captured and garrisoned by a contingent of Japanese soldiers who dug foxholes near and under the walls.
-This undermining of the walls later lead to the destruction of the southwest bastion in a 7.4-magnitude earthquake of 1955.
+This undermining of the walls later lead to the destruction of the southwest bastion in the 7.4-magnitude earthquake of 1955.

-Cotta today
+The fort today

 Today, the fort is now a known tourist and pilgrimage destination.
-It is also now divided into three parts: Cotta Shrine, Cotta Garden (the inside), and Cotta Beach.
+It is also now divided into three parts: Cotta Shrine, Cotta Garden (the inside), and the Plaza de los Jesuitas (the beach area).
 The outdoor Marian Shrine area was formerly a gate, which is now closed and walled in.
 Inside the fort is a garden, where it features a small museum that holds precious artifacts from the fort and the city.
 On the southeast bastion is a 9 meter (30 ft) tall, concrete lighthouse that was erected around 1917.
 The lighthouse has a focal plane of 17 meters (55 ft) and it has two red flashes every 10 seconds.

 The fort was renovated and restored to its original design in 2002.
 The fort was also declared as a National Historical Landmark on March 13, 2002 by the National Historical Commission of the Philippines.
 On July 16, 2006, the Philippine Postal Corporation issued stamps of the fort in commemoration of its 250th anniversary.
-The Cotta Garden and Beach is currently undergoing renovations.